 What is a part time kit?

 A part time kit converts a constant four wheel drive vehicle into a rear wheel drive vehicle with manual locking hubs at the front.
 In other words, while you drive on bitumen the vehicle is two (rear) wheel drive.
-When you need four wheel drive, you get out of the vehicle and lock the front hubs, and engage the centre diff lock (now the 4WD button).
+When you need 4WD, you get out of the vehicle and lock the front hubs, and engage the centre diff lock (now the 4WD button).

 What is the point?